mims-harvard/nimfa/docs/source/index.rst

 Further real-world examples and demonstrations of library capabilities are provided in the `Examples section`_ and in `sample scripts on this page`_.

 .. note:: See also a `short presentation about nimfa.`_

+.. topic:: News:

+    A paper entitled "NIMFA -- A Python Library for Nonnegative Matrix Factorization" has been accepted for publication in the `Journal of Machine Learning Research`_ (JMLR).

+.. _Journal of Machine Learning Research: http://www.jmlr.org

 .. _Examples section: nimfa.examples.html